 Looking Back: Reflecting On The Past To Understand The Present

-In a way, all of us are time travelers.
-If we just pause and close our eyes we can wander back to our first kiss...our first breakup...that grandparent we should have visited...the summer that went on forever.
+All of us are time travelers.
+If we just pause and close our eyes we can wander back to our first kiss, or the summer that went on forever.
 This week, we explore two emotions that pull us into the past: regret and nostalgia.
 How can we make these feelings work for us, and what can we learn from them?

 By some estimates, regret is the most common negative emotion in our everyday lives.
 At the Regret Lab at Miami University in Ohio, psychologist Amy Summerville has found that a big part of why we struggle with regret has to do with the idea of rumination.
 It's a word that comes from bovine digestion: for cows, it's the act of chewing, digesting and chewing again.
 And in terms of our thoughts, it's the same kind of process.